Mozilla wants you to sign a petition to get Facebook to make its app private by default

 Detailing her request, she said: "Facebook's current app permissions leave billions of its users vulnerable without knowing it.
 If you play games, read news or take quizzes on Facebook, chances are you are doing those activities through third-party apps and not through Facebook itself.
 The default permissions that Facebook gives to those third parties currently include data from your education and work, current city and posts on your timeline."

-The petition is the latest pressure on Facebook in the wake of revelations about how Cambridge Analytica was reportedly able to siphon data about millions of us on Facebook then feed that profile information in to US and UK election.
-So far the situation has triggered multiple government investigations, the suspension of Cambridge Analytica Chief Executive Alexander Nix, calls for Facebook CEO Mark Zuckerberg to testify and a viral push to quit Facebook.
+The petition is the latest pressure on Facebook in the wake of revelations about how Cambridge Analytica was reportedly able to siphon data about millions of us on Facebook then feed that profile information into US and UK political campaigns.
+So far the situation has triggered multiple government investigations, the suspension of Cambridge Analytica Chief Executive Alexander Nix, calls for Facebook CEO Mark Zuckerberg to testify before Congress, and a viral push to quit Facebook.

 Facebook didn't immediately respond to a request for comment.